Staying Safe this Labor Day Weekend: How to mitigate travel risks

 Food is always a delicious way to spice up a holiday celebration.
 Whether you support a local restaurant with your takeout order or grill up some burgers and hot dogs for one last taste of summer, don’t skimp on the menu.
 S’mores over an evening bonfire are always a hit too!

 Be aware of any travel restrictions.
-Check your state guidelines on quarantine and any high risks areas to ensure that you are being safe.
 Labor Day weekend typically has a higher risk of car crashes.
 Never drink & drive, wear your seat belt and be mindful on the road.
 This blog is a great resource for safe travel during the holidays.

 6. Think positive.